The members of the IPA together employ nearly a quarter of a million people and have a combined turnover of over 40 billion US dollars per year.

 Anglo American Platinum's operations, including seven mines, three smelters, a base metals refinery and a precious metals refinery, are situated in the Mpumalanga, Limpopo and North West Provinces of South Africa.
 Anglo American Platinum is based in South Africa.

-BASF Catalysts (formerly called Engelhard Corporation) is the world's largest catalyst company.
-The company's material services segment provides precious and base metal services to its customers, including sourcing, financing, logistics support, price quotes, recycling chemical solutions and risk management.
-BASF Catalysts' environmental technologies segment sells emission-control systems (such as catalytic converters) for automobiles.
+The company's surface technologies segment provides precious and base metal services to its customers, including sourcing, financing, logistics support, price quotes, recycling chemical solutions and risk management.
+In addition, BASF sells emission-control systems (such as catalytic converters) for automobiles.
 It also makes chemical and petroleum refining catalysts, additives and sorbents (used to make pharmaceuticals and other chemicals).
-In 2006 chemical giant BASF acquired Engelhard, making it a wholly owned subsidiary.
-BASF Catalysts LLC is based in the United States.
+BASF Corporation is based in the United States.